 The main objectives of the RI Work Plan are to identify and document:

 The RI Work Plan must document the results of the site history investigation discussed above.
-The site history results shall be used to provide the rationale and justification for selecting (or not selecting) potential source areas and chemicals of concern that will be investigated through further sampling and analysis.
+The site history results shall be used to provide the rationale and justification for selecting potential source areas and chemicals of concern that will be investigated through further sampling and analysis.

-STEP II.
-Investigation of the Likely Contaminated Areas
+STEP ll.
+Investigation of the Potentially Contaminated Areas

-FOCUS: Investigation activities should focus on high risk areas for agricultural chemical contamination identified in STEP I. These areas include:
+FOCUS: Investigation activities should focus on high risk areas for agricultural chemical contamination identified in STEP l.
+These areas include:

 - Any place where small packaged, minibulk, or bulk quantities of agricultural chemicals were delivered, stored, mixed or loaded;